resignedScientist/WebRTCKit/README.md

 try await webRTCController.sendCallRequest(to: peerID)
 ```

-The other peer can answer the call:
+The other peer receives the call in the `CallManagerDelegate` and can answer the call:
 ```swift
 try await webRTCController.answerCallRequest(accept: true)
 ```